We Tested the 4 Best Climbing Knives of 2019

 By nature of its size, the NIAD isn’t nearly as effective for all-around use, but it can manage in a pinch.

 The only real downside to the NIAD is the price.
-At nearly $50, it’s by far the most expensive climbing knife in our test.
+It’s by far the most expensive climbing knife in our test.

 That may be worth it to some buyers — if you want the most effective and usable emergency knife, this is it.
 CRKT also backs the NIAD with a lifetime warranty, so it’s a purchase you’ll only have to make once.